The Barry M. Goldwater Scholarship and Excellence in Education Program

 Students whose pre-applications are approved should do the following:

 - Discuss your list of letter writers with the campus representative.
-Informally approach the people on your list to determine if they are willing to provide a letter.
-Make sure the campus representative has the correct names, affiliations, and email addresses.
-The formal request for a letter of recommendation must be made by the campus representative.
+Informally approach the referees that you decide upon with the representative to determine if they are willing to provide a letter.
+Formally, the request for a letter of recommendation will be extended by the campus representative.
+So make sure the campus representative has the correct names, affiliations, and email addresses.

 - Make your transcripts available to the UAF campus representative.
-(In some cases unofficial UAD transcripts may be used - contact the representative if that is your preference.)
+(In some cases unofficial UAF transcripts may be used - contact the representative if that is your preference.)

 III.
 Formal application to the national competition